 Dmanisi Museum-Reserve.
 Photo: Georgian National Museum

-Research of Dmanisi finds started in the 90-ies of the past century continues until today and still provides invaluable material for scientists participating in multidisciplinary research projects including archaeology, anthropology, genetic studies, etc.
+Research of the Dmanisi finds began in the 1990s, and continues until this day, and still provides invaluable material for scientists participating in multidisciplinary research projects including archaeology, anthropology, genetic studies, etc.

 The exhibition „Georgia - Cradle of Viniculture” at La Cite du Vin, Bordeaux, France .
 Photo: Georgian National Museum /Fernando Javier Urquijo

-In 2017 the world’s leading scientific institutions such as the Unviersity of Pencilvania, University of Milan, Weizmann Institute in Israel and the Georgina National Museum finalized long-term multidisciplinary research program confirming the oldest wine traces on the ceramic vessels found on the Neolithic settlements of Shulaveris Gora and Gadachrili Gora, Georgia, dating back around 6000 BC, which indeed proved Georgia to be the “cradle of wine”.
-The results of this study was published by the PNAS – Proceedings of the National Academy of Sciences of the United States of America and widely reported by the world media.
+In 2017 the world’s leading scientific institutions such as the University of Pennsylvania, University of Milan, Weizmann Institute in Israel and the Georgian National Museum finalized a long-term multidisciplinary research program confirming the oldest wine traces on ceramic vessels found at the Neolithic settlements of Shulaveris Gora and Gadachrili Gora, Georgia, dating back to around 6000 BC, which indeed proved Georgia to be the “cradle of wine.”
+The results of this study were published by the PNAS – Proceedings of the National Academy of Sciences of the United States of America, and widely reported by the world’s media.

 Qvevri – A Neolithic Jar.
 6th-5th millennium BC.
 Khramis didi Gora, Kvemo Kartli.
 Photo: Georgian National Museum

-Still, I would suggest moving from the competition of who is “first winemaker” towards a multidisciplinary research of the history of wine and other cultivated foods.
-The beginning of agriculture is a key period in human history and offers another opportunity for researchers to develop high-level international inter- disciplinary collaboration.
+Nevertheless, I would suggest moving from the competition of who is the “first winemaker” towards multidisciplinary research of the history of wine and other cultivated foods.
+The beginning of agriculture is a key period in human history, and offers another opportunity for researchers to develop high-level international inter- disciplinary collaboration.
 This could be the occasion to create another model like that created in Dmanisi, bringing together different academic institutions and working on public outreach.

-However, story and material from Dmanisi and Neolithic sites proving Georgia to be the Country of first Europeans as well as the Cradle of wine are represented in the newly opened branch of the Georgian National Museum – Bolnisi Regional Museum and of Course at the S. Janashia museum of Georgia.
+However, the story and materials from Dmanisi and Neolithic sites that attest to Georgia being the Country of the first Europeans as well as the Cradle of wine are represented in the newly opened branch of the Georgian National Museum – the Bolnisi Regional Museum, and of course at the S. Janashia museum of Georgia.

 Exposition at Otar Lordkipanidze Vani Archeological Museum.
 Photo: Georgian National Museum

-Touring exhibition of the Colchis gold amazed the world with its uniqueness, quantity and beauty.
-One of the Roman magazines wrote that it was amazing to see the objects older than Rome itself.
+The touring exhibition of Colchis gold amazed the world with its uniqueness, quantity and beauty.
+One of the magazines on ancient Rome wrote that it was amazing to see the objects older than Rome itself.
 Today the culture of Colchis has found its place in the renovated Vani Museum-reserve and S. Janashia Museum of Georgia – both united under the Georgian National Museum umbrella.

-After the Greco-Roman period Georgia was subjected to Arab invasions, however with the progress of the Byzantine Empire, the country built strong links with European culture.
-Since Georgia became a Christian country in the 4th century, and also developed its own alphabet, the country could maintain own identity.
-Byzantine cultural tradition began taking shape through a merger of this symbiotic culture with Eastern Christianity, embracing countries, including Georgia.
-Based on Hellenistic cultural trends, new cultural centers came into being in the bosom of Eastern Christianity, with their own national scripts and cultural traditions influenced by East-West civilizations.
+After the Greco-Roman period, Georgia was subjected to Arab invasions; however with the progress of the Byzantine Empire, the country forged strong links with European culture.
+Since Georgia became a Christian country in the 4th century, and also developed its own alphabet, the country was able to maintain its own identity.
+Byzantine cultural tradition began taking shape through a merger of this symbiotic culture with Eastern Christianity, embracing countries that included Georgia.
+Based on Hellenistic traditions, new cultural centers came into being in the bosom of Eastern Christianity, with their own national scripts and cultural traditions influenced by East-West civilizations.
 Here lies the uniqueness of Georgian material and spiritual culture, its attractiveness both to the East and to the West.

 Monument of the Georgian alphabet.
 Stela, VI century, limestone.
 Davati, Kartli (East Georgia).
 Photo: Georgian National Museum / Fernando Javier Uqruijo

 Due to its geographic location, Georgia has long been a natural crossroads for many powerful cultures.
 Nevertheless, the country has preserved its cultural identity, with an unwavering interest in the Western world.
-Now that the country is putting itself on the world map again, it is our genuine belief that European nations will be our partners on the way to the West.
+Now that the country is putting itself on the world map again, it is our genuine belief that European nations will be our partners on our westward path.
 Our goal is to develop common values while maintaining our unique cultural identity, to encourage diversity and tolerance while building bridges with other cultures.

 Dimitri Shevardnadze National Gallery.
 Photo: The Georgian National Museum / Fernando Javier Urquijo

-The Georgian National Museum presents internationally significant collections of art and dynamic, changing exhibitions that provide visitors with inspiration and knowledge of the wonderful world of culture, arts, sciences and education.
-Discoveries of the oldest human existence in Eurasia are displayed along with magnificent Medieval Christian art, stunning gold and silver jewelry from the ancient land of Colchis, spectacular modern and contemporary paintings by Georgian artists and masterpieces that exemplify Oriental, Russian and Western European decorative arts.
+The Georgian National Museum presents internationally significant collections of art as well as dynamic, changing exhibitions that provide visitors with inspiration and knowledge of the wonderful world of culture, arts, sciences and education.
+Discoveries of the oldest human existence in Eurasia are displayed along with magnificent Medieval Christian art, stunning gold and silver jewelry from the ancient land of Colchis, spectacular modern and contemporary paintings by Georgian artists, and masterpieces that exemplify Oriental, Russian and Western European decorative arts.

 Dimitri Shevardnadze National Gallery.
 Photo: The Georgian National Museum / Fernando Javier Urquijo

-If there were a public opinion survey carried out on priority issues for Georgia, the main response would be “Education”, and if you ask Georgians what the country’s main factors of national identity are, the answer will be rich cultural history and Christian Orthodoxy.
-Indeed I am sure that museums have a high potential for participating in educational and cultural processes and developing a balance between faith and knowledge.
-To develop wider European values in our young people, including those of diversity and tolerance, new exhibits and public education activities are the best tools.
-The Georgian National Museum actively implements various programs to serve the purpose of public education and I strongly believe that this institution should be part of the global cultural trend.
+If there were a public opinion survey carried out on priority issues for Georgia, the main response would be “Education,” and if you ask Georgians what the country’s chief elements of national identity are, the answer will be its rich cultural history and Christian Orthodoxy.
+Indeed, I am sure that museums have a great potential for participating in educational and cultural processes and developing a balance between faith and knowledge.
+In order to develop wider European values among our young people, including those of diversity and tolerance, new exhibitions and public education activities are the best tools.
+The Georgian National Museum actively implements various programs to serve the purpose of public education, and I strongly believe that this institution should be part of the global cultural trend.

 Prof. David O. Lordkipanidze